 New Surfing Trends to Try This Year

-If you love the ocean and the thrill of catching waves, you’ll be excited to discover what’s new in surfing this year.
-Whether you’re a complete beginner or have been riding waves for years, there are always fresh ideas, techniques, and equipment to explore.
-At Big Blue Surf School in Bude, we’re passionate about helping our students experience the best of new surfing, right here at Summerleaze Beach.
+If you love the ocean and the excitement of riding waves, you will enjoy discovering what’s new in surfing this year.
+Whether you are a complete beginner or have been surfing for years, there are always fresh ideas, techniques, and equipment to explore.
+At Big Blue Surf School, we are passionate about helping students experience the very best of new surfing while enjoying the fantastic waves at Summerleaze Beach.

-In this article, we’ll share some of the latest surfing trends that are shaping the sport in 2025.
-From eco-friendly surfboards to innovative coaching styles, here’s what you can look forward to when you step onto your board this season.
+In this article, we will explore some of the latest trends shaping the sport in 2025.
+From eco-friendly surfboards to modern coaching approaches, new surfing continues to evolve each year.
+Here is what you can expect when you grab your board and head into the water this season.

 1. Sustainable Surfboards and Gear

-One of the biggest shifts in new surfing is the move towards sustainability.
-More surfers are becoming aware of their environmental impact and looking for ways to reduce it.
-Today’s manufacturers are creating boards from recycled materials and using non-toxic resins that are kinder to the planet.
-Wetsuits are also getting an eco-makeover, with natural rubber and recycled fabrics replacing traditional neoprene.
+One of the most exciting developments in new surfing is the growing focus on sustainability.
+More surfers are thinking about their environmental impact and looking for ways to reduce it.
+As a result, many manufacturers are now producing surfboards using recycled materials and non-toxic resins that are kinder to the planet.
+Wetsuits are evolving too.
+Natural rubber and recycled fabrics are increasingly replacing traditional neoprene.

 2. Softboards for All Skill Levels

 If you think softboards are only for beginners, think again.
-The new surfing movement has embraced softboards for their versatility, safety, and fun factor.
-Modern softboards are designed to handle a variety of wave conditions and are now popular with experienced surfers who want to try new manoeuvres without risking injury.
+In recent years, new surfing trends have helped softboards gain popularity for their versatility, safety, and pure fun.
+Modern softboards are designed to perform well in a range of wave conditions.
+Because of this, many experienced surfers now use them to practise new manoeuvres while reducing the risk of injury.

-Softboards are also perfect for families learning to surf together.
-Their forgiving design makes it easier to build confidence and master your technique.
+Softboards are also ideal for families learning to surf together.
+Their forgiving design makes it easier to build confidence in the water and develop good technique from the start.
+At Big Blue Surf School, they are a key part of helping new surfers enjoy the experience while progressing safely.

 3. Virtual Coaching and Video Analysis